sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 ## AutoTuner based normalization

-In order to prove that two functions F & F ′ are semantically equivalent, they need to be reduced to isomorphic graphs via normalization.
+Claim: In order to prove that two functions F & F ′ are semantically equivalent, they need to be reduced to isomorphic graphs via normalization.
 For normalization, we initially used a custom sequence of 17 LLVM optimization passes, discovered manually by pruning the LLVM -O3 search space.
 Later experimentation on